Become a Counselor in New Hampshire

 - Addictive behaviors

-LCMHC licensure in New Hampshire may require the completion of a practicum or internship depending on the applicant’s completed degree program—particularly if it was not accredited by the council for Accreditation of Counseling and Related Educational Programs.
-The practicum/internship should be 700 hours, which can be met through degree-program coursework or post-graduate coursework from the degree-granting institution.
+CMHC licensure in New Hampshire may require the completion of a practicum or internship depending on the applicant’s completed degree program—particularly if it was not accredited by the council for Accreditation of Counseling and Related Educational Programs.
+The practicum/internship should be 700 hours.

-This practicum/internship is a distinct requirement from post-graduate supervision, which is also necessary for LCMHC licensure in New Hampshire.
-(See “Supervision” below for details.)
+This practicum/internship is a distinct requirement from post-graduate supervision, which is also necessary for CMHC licensure in New Hampshire.

 “Supervision” is shorthand for post-graduate, directed experience in professional counseling under supervision in a work setting.
-New Hampshire requires aspiring LCMHCs to complete 3,000 hours of supervision in a minimum of two years, with at least of one hour per week (totaling 100 hours) of individual face-to-face direction from an approved supervisor who is licensed as an LCMHC.
+New Hampshire requires aspiring CMHCs to complete 3,000 hours of supervision in a minimum of two years, with at least of one hour per week of individual face-to-face direction from an approved supervisor who is licensed as an CMHC.

-LCMHC licenses in New Hampshire expire biennially on the date they were issued.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+CMHC licenses in New Hampshire expire biennially on the date they were issued.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

 For Counselors Licensed in Other States

 The New Hampshire Board of Mental Health Practice has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is delineated on the Board’s website.
+Applicants from out-of-state are required to submit an application, pass the NCMHCE, meet the educational, course, and supervision requirements as well as pay the applicable fee.

 Average Counselor Salary in New Hampshire